 Ancient Chinese weapons from the Qin Dynasty

-The Wing Chun student didn’t know how to properly handle his friend’s attacks.
-He was forcing what he knew about Wing Chun, but it was not appropriate for the situation.
+The Wing Chun student didn’t know how to handle his friend’s attacks properly.
+He was forcing what he knew about Wing Chun, which was inappropriate for the situation.
 In other words, he was getting tagged.

 Sifu worked with other students and ignored their horseplay.
-Kind of like a mother tiger ignoring her cubs squabble.
+Kind of like a mother tiger ignoring her cubs squabbling.

 But, it ate at me.

-Maybe I should have, maybe I should have showed off my stuff.
+Maybe I should have, maybe I should have shown off my stuff.
 But in that setting and circumstance, I decided not to.
 I really was there to empty my cup and learn.

 More Helpful Links: